cloudamqp/rabbitmq-delayed-message-exchange/README.md

 ## Supported RabbitMQ Versions

-This version of the plugin requires **RabbitMQ 4.2.6 or later** (the minimum version that backports the changes from [rabbitmq/rabbitmq-server#16139](https://github.com/rabbitmq/rabbitmq-server/pull/16139)).
+This version of the plugin requires **RabbitMQ 4.2.6 or later** (the minimum version that supports migration from dynamically named Mnesia tables [rabbitmq/rabbitmq-server#16139](https://github.com/rabbitmq/rabbitmq-server/pull/16139)).

 Every [release](https://github.com/rabbitmq/rabbitmq-delayed-message-exchange) of this plugin targets one RabbitMQ release series.